prithugoswami/tmdb-desktop-client/README.md

-# tmdb-desktop-client
+# Simple TMDb Desktop Client

-A simple tmdb desktop client written in Java
+A simple desktop client that allows users to search Movies and view information about them.